 Template 3:

+Hello, I hope you're doing well.
+I am writing because I need some advice on how to handle a situation at work.
+Recently, I have been having problems with a coworker who has been exhibiting unprofessional behavior.
+This has been causing tension in the office and making it difficult to work.
 I was wondering if you could help me draft a complaint letter against this coworker.
 I would appreciate any advice you can give me on how to handle this situation.
 Thank you for your time.

 Template 4:

+Dear FIRST_NAME, I am writing to you because I have a problem with one of my coworkers.
+NAME has been exhibiting unprofessional behavior and it is having a negative impact on my work.
 I would like to ask for your advice on how to handle the situation.
 Do you have any suggestions on how I can address the issue with NAME?
 I would really appreciate any help you can give me.
+Sincerely, YOUR_NAME

 Sample complaint letter for unprofessional behavior of manager